 This is the most frequently asked of all the jewelry questions.
 The engagement ring comes first.
-The engagement ring is given during the wedding proposal and symbolize the promise of marriage.
+The engagement ring is given during the wedding proposal and symbolizes the promise of marriage.
 Although styles vary, engagement rings typically have a larger center stone with smaller stones surrounding the center stone.

-Next comes the wedding ring.
+After the engagement ring comes the wedding ring.
 A wedding ring is exchanged between both partners during the marriage ceremony.
 Compared to the engagement ring, the wedding ring is typically more modest and simple.
 Ordinarily, it would not have had a prominent gemstone but would instead enhance the design of the engagement ring.
 Often times jewelers provide a matching bridal sets that include a wedding ring and an engagement ring.